Contents:

 We get a lot of applications and cannot support them all.
 We prioritise proposals that:

-- Most closely meet the challenge proposed
+- most closely meet the challenge proposed

-- We think will have the biggest impact on the participants involved and the wider industry
+- we think will have the biggest impact on the participants involved and the wider industry

-- Offer the widest geographical spread to beneficiaries across the UK with other supported programmes
+- offer the widest geographical spread to beneficiaries across the UK with other supported programmes

-- Offer value for money
+- offer value for money

-- Are innovative in approach
+- are innovative in approach

-- Aim for ongoing sustainability in terms of continuing to take place beyond the term of any funding from the BFI
+- aim for ongoing sustainability in terms of continuing to take place beyond the term of any funding from the BFI

-Lottery Finance Committee consideration
+Grant and Lottery Finance Committee consideration

 We undertake due diligence assessments of the applications we are recommending to our decision-making committee for funding.
-As part of this, before submitting an application to the committee, we will request the bank details of the lead applicant.
+As part of this, before applying to the committee, we will request the bank details of the lead applicant.
 We will also request the personal address and date of birth of the CEO or Managing Director of the organisation applying.
 Please note that our request for this information is not an indication or confirmation of funding and you will be informed separately of the funding decision on your application.
 We will use this data to run an identity check.
 This is not a credit check and will not affect the ability of the CEO or Managing Director to receive credit from other organisations.
-We will be unable to submit your application to LFC until we have received your completed form.
+We will be unable to submit your application to GLFC until we have received your completed form.

 All applicants will be informed in writing of the decision on their application.
 If your application is declined, all supporting materials will be deleted from your submission in line with our record retention policy.